• Skip to main content

 Why are barbell rows better than dumbbell rows or lat pulldowns?

-With a dumbbell row or lat pulldown, you can stabilize yourself on a bench, which makes the whole movement feel a lot easier than using the bar where you have no stabilization, besides your back muscles, hips, legs, abs.
+With a dumbbell row or lat pulldown, you can stabilize yourself on a bench, which makes the whole movement feel a lot easier than using the bar where you have no stabilization, besides your back muscles, hips, legs, and abs.

 You might have experienced doing many lat pulldowns over the years, with no visible benefit.